mpmccode/mpmc_testing/README.md

 # MPMC Tests
-This directory contains the tests, test inputs, and test runner (`test.py`) for the MPMC program.
+This directory contains the tests, test inputs, and test runner (`test.py`) for [MPMC](https://github.com/mpmccode/mpmc).
 This program should run fine on any modern python installation.

 ## How to write tests
 Each test needs three files: